About the Global Village

 The Global Village Living & Learning Community consists of globally-minded students from a broad spectrum of majors who reside together for a full academic year and commit to collaboratively explore a global theme through curricular and co-curricular activities.
 The Global Village is an intentional community focused on cultivating social, cultural, and intellectual development of participants and is designed to foster engagement with the broader Wake Forest community.

-The Global Village will have two distinct communities, each with its own theme for 2019-2020.
-Each cohort is housed in a North Campus residence hall and is open to sophomores, juniors, and seniors.
 As a part of the Global Village, students enroll in a 1.5 credit hour course each semester and participate in regular social and co-curricular experiences.
 This LLC is a part of the Residence Life & Housing Residential Engagement Communities and is jointly conducted by the Center for Global Programs & Studies.

 Residential Community Expectations